-Mr. and Mrs. R. F. Runge, of Philadelphia, are at the Inn for an indefinite stay.
+Mr. and Mrs. R. F. Runge, of Philadelphia, are at the Inn for an indefinite stay few weeks stay, visiting Miss E. M. Bell.
+Mr. and Mrs. M. B. Hereley, with their daughter, Virginia, and son, Ted, of New York, are making their home at the Inn.

-Mr. and Mrs. A. M. Grieve, and daughter, Miss Evelyn,

-of Atlantic City, are guests for the summer months.
+Mr. and Mrs. A. M. Grieve, and daughter, Miss Evelyn, of Atlantic City, are guests for the summer months.